 - Slice the savoy cabbage in half down the middle, and cut away the hard central core.

 - Cut the leaves into thin strips around 1 inch wide.

 Drizzle some good quality olive oil over the top and a grating of cheese (optional).

-Store in a closed container in the fridge for up to 3 days.
+Store leftovers in a closed container in the fridge and keep for up to 3 days.

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork and hashtag #endofthefork